How timekeepers in the front office interact with technology can slow or accelerate processes in the back office.Read More

 The vast majority of law firm leaders believe pricing pressures, competition and the need for efficient legal service delivery are permanent trends.
 That’s according to the 2016 Law Firms in Transition report by Altman Weil.

-In other words, this is the new normal and demand for legal services will never […]
+In other words, this is the new normal and demand for legal services will never return to the pre-2008 recession levels.
+If the market isn’t […]

 Law Firms, Legal Tech and Remaining Curious: Five Questions with Aderant President Deane Price

 The legal industry is in a period of evolution.
 While we’re not going back to the pre-recession days of annual rate hikes – this isn’t the new normal either.
-The business of law will continue […]
+The business of law will continue to evolve, according to our own top executive Deane S. […]

 Practice management is the true backbone of a large law firm’s technology.
 From time and billing to invoices and reporting, it is the system on which a law firm manages its business, and also encompasses a lot of the ways they interact with their clients.